astral-sh/ty/docs/README.md

 ## Rules

-Rules are individual checks that ty performs to detect common issues in your code — such as incompatible assignments, missing imports, or invalid type annotations.
+Rules are individual checks that ty performs to detect common issues in your code, such as incompatible assignments, missing imports, or invalid type annotations.
 Each rule focuses on a specific pattern and can be turned on or off depending on your project’s needs.